vargylet/couch-deploy/README.md

 I recommend running this application behind a reverse proxy.

 ## Configuration
-`config.json` holds the config that's required to run the app.
+`config.template.json` shows the structure of the config that's required to run the app.
 Here's an example.
 ```
 {
     "path": "3fc9b689459d738f8c88a3a48aa9e33542016b7a4052e001aaa536fca74813cb",